 CGT is a tax on the profit or gain that you’ve made while you’ve owned the asset.
 It’s not a tax on the total sale price itself.

-So, in very simple terms, if you bought some shares for £10,000 and sold them for £15,000, your capital gain or profit is £5,000.
-It is your gain that is assessed for CGT.
+So, if you bought some shares for £10,000 and sold them for £15,000, your capital gain or profit is £5,000.
+That’s the amount assessed for CGT.
+You’d only need to pay CGT on £2,000 of that, since the first £3,000 would be covered by your annual allowance.

-Some gains are exempt from CGT, including:
+Some items are exempt from CGT, including:

 This depends on your income, and your marginal tax rate.

-When you sell assets and have made gains of more than £6,000 (2023/24), you must declare it to HMRC.
+When you sell assets and have made gains of more than £3,000, you must declare it to HMRC.

 How and when you do this depends on the asset or assets you’ve sold.